Madras Christian College: Selaiyur Hall

 Selaiyur Hall, the oldest one on the college campus, was founded in 1937 and was named after the Selaiyur forest reserve, a part of which was set aside for the college.

 The Hall's coat of arms consists of a shield incorporated with an anchor and held together by a rope.
 Above the emblem are images of a lotus, a pair of laurel leaves and a torch, which stand for purity, victory, and truth respectively.
 The Latin motto at the base reads Esse Quam Videri which means "Sincerity not sham" and alternatively "To be rather than to seem".

 The Selaiyur Constitution is derived from the British constitution.
 The governing body, or the Cabinet, is headed by the nominal-executive President (Hall Warden), the Chairman and The General Secretary and his cabinet consisting of six Secretaries.
 Finance, Appraisal, and Jury committees are appointed by the Chairman in consultation with the General Secretary and the President.
 Four general body sessions are held through the academic year in the presence of at least 2/3rd of the residents to pass budgets and coordinate planning.

 It is the only hall on campus that hosts an annual alumni meeting organised by the Selaiyur Hall Old Boys Association (SHOBA).
 An annual magazine called Thots is published at the end of each academic year.
 Discussion sessions are held through Parnassus meetings while a social initiative called STEPS is used to bring Selaiyur's mess workers into the academic fold.

 The Tamil society, Kamban Mandram, regularly conducts events of literary and cultural significance.
 It hosts the Kathir event annually on the eve of the Pongal festival.
 The Annual Hall Day is held around the end of the academic year and is an occasion for the residents to invite friends and family to partake in the celebrations.

 The most eagerly awaited event during the academic year is the Moonshadow cultural festival which sees all the Halls competing in literary and debating (L&D) and performing arts events.
 Traditionally, a rock band is invited to play at the end of the festival and numerous Indian bands have graced the Selaiyur stage over the years, including Galeej Gurus, The Circus, Kryptos, Parousia and Slain.

-Since 2009, Selaiyur Hall has an in-house Integrated Knowledge Centre (IKC) named after Dr. Bennet Albert, one of the Hall's former and most celebrated wardens.
+Since 2009, Selaiyur Hall has an in-house Integrated Knowledge Centre (IKC) named after Bennet Albert, one of the Hall's former and most celebrated wardens.
 It is based in the library for the residents to avail of Internet and printing facilities, books, videos, and music.